C. N. Annadurai: Entry into politics

 Annadurai's interest in politics made him join the Justice party in 1935.
-The Justice party was formed by non-Brahmin elites in 1917.
+The Justice party was formed by non-Brahmin elites in 1916.

 The Justice party originated with the Madras United League which was initially started as a work group that helped non-Brahmin students in Madras with accommodation and later grew into a political party under the efforts of leaders like C. Natesa Mudaliar, P. Theagaraya Chetty and T. M. Nair.
 The party was named South Indian Liberal Federation (S. I. L. F.) – popularly known as Justice party.
 The party had been in power in Madras Presidency since self-governance was introduced in 1920, until it was defeated by the Indian National Congress in 1937.
 By the time Annadurai joined the Justice party, Periyar was the party president.
 Annadurai served as the sub-editor of the Justice magazine.
 He later became the editor for Viduthalai (Freedom in English) and was also associated with the Tamil weekly paper, Kudi Arasu.
 He started his own journal Dravida Nadu (named after the Dravida Nadu – an independent state that the party called for).
 In 1944, Periyar renamed the Justice party to Dravidar Kazhagam and gave up contesting in the elections.

 Differences with Periyar and birth of DMK

 The Indian National Congress, which had been fighting for the independence of India from colonial British rule, was dominated by Brahmins.
 Periyar assumed that independent India would bring South Indians, especially Tamils, under the dominance of Brahmins and North Indians.

 For these reasons Periyar called for 15 August 1947, the day of Indian independence, to be a day of mourning.

 Annadurai opposed this move and the schism between his supporters and Periyar widened.
 He saw the gaining of independence as an overall achievement of India rather than solely that of Aryan North.
 Moreover, Periyar's decision on giving up participating in democratic elections was also opposed by Annadurai, in reaction to which he walked out of a party meeting in 1948.
 Periyar considered that candidates in elections must compromise their ideologies.
 Moreover, it was Periyar's idea that social reformation can be better achieved outside politics, through education and canvassing the masses, rather than governments.
-Eventually, when Periyar married Maniammai, who was 40 years younger than he, the personal differences between Annadurai and Periyar split their supporters.
+Eventually, when Periyar married Maniammai, who was 40 years younger than him, the personal differences between Annadurai and Periyar split their supporters.
 Annadurai launched his own party with his party fragment, along with E. V. K. Sampath (Periyar's nephew and until then considered his political heir).
 The new party was named Dravida Munnetra Kazhagam.
 DMK's presence was initially restricted to urban centres and its surrounding areas.
 But by appealing to the urban lower, lower middle and working classes, students, Dalits and lower castes, Annadurai was able to accelerate its growth and spread.
 He fought for the social justice of the lower castes and thus rapidly gained popular support.